Lenny Kravitz reveals why he’s been celibate for nine years

-The ‘American Woman’ rocker, 60, renowned for his womanising and whose exes include his former wife Lisa Bonet, 56, says his choice is “spiritual” as he waits for the right woman – and admitted he has become so set in his ways he may struggle to have a relationship today.
+The “American Woman” rocker, 60, renowned for his womanising and whose exes include his former wife Lisa Bonet, 56, says his choice is “spiritual” as he waits for the right woman.
+He admitted he has become so set in his ways that he might struggle to have a relationship.

-Lenny also spoke about a passage in his autobiography when he revealed he was disgusted by overhearing his father on the phone talking to a woman he realised was his mistress.
+Kravitz also spoke about a passage in his autobiography where he revealed he was disgusted by overhearing his father on the phone talking to a woman he realised was his mistress.

 When he told his NBC TV producer dad Sy Kravitz he was devastated by the conversation, his father told him he would end up doing the same thing when he grew up.